cicorias/Castle-Winbuntu/README.md

 ### Zsh

 1. Install oh-my-zsh: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
 1. You may also want to try out the excellent powerlevel9k theme.
-First, `mkdir ~/src` then `git clone https://github.com/bhilburn/powerlevel9k.git ~/src/powerlevel9k`, and symlink with `ln -s ~/src/powerlevel9k ~/.oh-my-zsh/custom/themes/powerlevel9k.zsh-theme`.
+  1. First, `mkdir ~/src` then `git clone https://github.com/bhilburn/powerlevel9k.git ~/src/powerlevel9k`
+  1. Create a symlink with `ln -s ~/src/powerlevel9k/powerlevel9k.zsh-theme ~/.oh-my-zsh/custom/themes/powerlevel9k.zsh-theme`.

-*Note that for older builds (I believe this is fixed on recent builds but I haven't been able to check yet), currently running a special theme in Bash-it *or* oh-my-zsh, i.e. powerline-multiline/powerlevel9k slows things down pretty intolerably, - If you're on an older build, I'd recommend limiting your customizations if speed is important to you.
+*Note that for older builds (I believe this may be fixed on recent builds but haven't confirmed this yet...), currently running a special theme in *either Bash-it or oh-my-zsh*, i.e. powerline-multiline for Bash-it or powerlevel9k for oh-my-zsh, slows things down pretty intolerably... - If you're on an older build, I'd recommend limiting your customizations if speed is important to you.

 ### Homesick

-1. I'm also a big fan of managing my dotfiles across different distributions with [Homesick](https://github.com/technicalpickles/homesick).
-Homesick limits the stuff I have to keep track of in my head, - ultimately a more sustainable method of organization and deployment for me:).
-You'll first need to install ruby, then `gem install homesick`
+I'm also a big fan of managing my dotfiles across different distributions with [Homesick](https://github.com/technicalpickles/homesick).
+While more or less a git wrapper offering a set of reasonable conventions for managing dotfile-specific repos (these repos are termed "castles" in Homesick parlance), Homesick helps me keep my configuration files logically separate based on criteria such as distribution or environment, which limits the stuff I have to keep track of in my head, - ultimately a more sustainable method of organization and deployment for me:)
+  1. You'll first need to install ruby, then `gem install homesick`
   1. Clone this castle with `homesick clone rodtreweek/castle-winbuntu`
   1. Create the symlinks with `homesick link castle-winbuntu`

 ### Vim plugins